Getting Started

 The container

-To try it, use Super + T to mark current focused container then open any application it
+To try it, use Super + T to mark currently focused container, then open any application.

-will be inserted to the marked container.
-To switch view between clients in the container
+The new client will be inserted to the marked container.

 Signals

 The compositor may emit a signal when an event occurs.
-CwC doesn't have per object signal like in
+CwC doesn't have per object signals like

-to be subscribed by using cwc.connect_signal, to unsubscribe use cwc.disconnect_signal,
+One can subscribe to a signal by using cwc.connect_signal, to unsubscribe use cwc.disconnect_signal,

 and to notify use cwc.emit_signal.
-To mimic per object signal cwc use format like object::eventname
+To mimic per object signals, CwC uses the following format: object::eventname

-where object will be passed as first argument in the callback function.
+object will be passed as the first argument to the callback function.
 For example when

-a client is mapped to the screen, it emits client::map signal.
+a client is mapped to the screen, it emits a client::map signal.

 Lua configuration